MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migration-azure-migrate-vmware-overview.md

 - Requires no preparation for your VMware VMs including installation of agents prior to migration.
 - Provides the control plane via the Azure portal.
 You can use the portal to start, run, and track your migration to Azure.
-- Keeps the data flow local, from on-premises Hyper-V to Azure Stack HCI.
+- Keeps the data flow local, from on-premises VMware source servers to Azure Stack HCI.
 - Results in a minimal downtime for the VMs running on your on-premises VMware servers.

 ## Migration components